 PEI Wind Energy

-Prince Edward Island is one of the global leaders in the development of Wind Energy.
-The PEI Provincial Energy Strategy continues to emphasize the role of wind energy as part of the Island's sustainable energy portfolio.
+Prince Edward Island is one of the global leaders in the development of wind energy.

-The five gauges presented below represent the total PEI electrical load, total on-Island generation (both wind and fossil fueled), and the breakdown of how much wind energy is used locally and how much is exported off-Island.
+The five gauges presented below represent the total PEI electrical load, total on-Island generation (both from wind and fossil fuels), and the breakdown of how much wind energy is used locally and how much is exported off-Island.

 Explanation of Gage Displays Above